 So, I’m not lacking in tools to keep me organized.
 In fact, by nature, I’m an organized person.
 Mostly.
 I’m also overly ambitious and usually have too many things going on at one time and something is always neglected.
 I was constantly running out for one last minute “something” to finish whatever.
 Those days are gone.

 I ran across a method of notebook keeping that absolutely works for me and I think it will work for you as well.
+It’s called a bullet journal.
 Stick with me, it’s fairly simple!

 This is how it works: